6 Best Marketing Tactics for remodeling contractors

 Additionally, one of the most important reasons to have a blog in the home building and remodeling industry?
 Credibility.
 It shows you are not only in business, but know what the heck you are doing.

-Visitors will read your blog and come to know you as a thought-leader in the home building and remodeling industry.
+Visitors will read your blog and come to know you as a remodeling thought-leader.
 They will start to trust you before ever even meeting you.
 Win, win!
 Who wouldn’t want that?!

 Lastly, your blog is a great place for potential clients to get an in-depth look at projects you’ve completed.
 The hope is they can relate to a story about a home you’ve built or a kitchen remodel you’ve recently finished; this provides a deeper connection with your brand.